StefanScherer/vcloud-scenarios/100mb-test/README.md

 vagrant up --provider=vcloud
 ```

-## Send 100 MByte locally in one box
+## Test 1: Send 100 MByte locally in one box

 For this test we log into one box, eg. the server VM.